fschutt/printpdf/README.md

 - Advanced graphics - overprint control, blending modes, etc.
 - Advanced typography - character scaling, character spacing, superscript, subscript, outlining, etc.
 - PDF layers (you should be able to open the PDF in Illustrator and have the layers appear)

+Note: `printpdf` only implements the PDF spec, nothing more.
+If you more high-level PDF generation, take a look at [`genpdf`](https://crates.io/crates/genpdf), which is built on top of `printpdf`

 ## Getting started